GKM theory for orbifold stratified spaces and application to singular toric varieties: Introduction

+such that each of the successive quotients $X_j/X_{j-1}$ is homeomorphic to the Thom space of an orbifold $G$-vector bundle and $X_j - X_{j-1}$ is equipped with an effective orbifold structure.
+We note that the total space $X$ may have arbitrary singularities.
+For instance, toric varieties associated to polytopes illustrated in Examples \ref{ex_cone_on_simple_poly}, \ref{ex_GZ_polytope} and \ref{ex_BIP} are singular, but not orbifolds.
+A relevant concept of an orbifold stratified space is studied in \cite[Definition 1.1]{CLW} in the language of Lie groupoid.

-One of the main purpose of this paper is to broaden the category of toric varieties for which one may apply the theory of \cite{HHH, HHRW}.
-Such a category contains all simplicial toric varieties, and there are abundant examples of singular toric varieties which are not simplicial.
-Over this category, we give a concrete description of complex oriented generalized torus equivariant cohomologies with rational coefficients, namely, we consider $E_{T^n}^\ast(-)\otimes_\ZZ \QQ$, where $E_{T^n}^\ast$ can be Borel equivariant cohomology $H_{T^n}^\ast$, complex equivariant $K$-theory $K_{T^n}^\ast$ following \cite{segal}, and equivariant complex cobordism $MU^\ast_{T^n}$ following \cite{tD}.
+The main purpose of this paper is to study the generalized GKM theory for the category of orbifold $G$-stratified spaces as in \eqref{eq_orb_stra}.
+Over this category, we give a concrete description of complex-oriented generalized equivariant cohomologies with rationals, namely, we consider $E_{G}^\ast(-)\otimes_\ZZ \QQ$.
+For example, $E_{G}^\ast$ can be Borel equivariant cohomology $H_{G}^\ast$ or complex equivariant $K$-theory $K_{G}^\ast$ following \cite{segal}.
+In particular, if the orbifold singularity of $X_j-X_{j-1}$ is trivial for all $j$, we recover the main results of \cite{HHH, HHRW}.

 This paper is organized as follows.
-In Section \ref{sec:GenEqCohom}, we employ orbifold $G$-bundles to extend the $G$-invariant stratification of \cite{HHH} to an orbifold stratification.
-Using the orbifold version of Thom classes and Euler classes, we verify how the generalized GKM theory of \cite{HHH} can be extended to orbifold stratifications.
+In Section \ref{sec:GenEqCohom}, we discuss the notion of a simple orbifold $G$-bundle and the equivariant Thom isomorphism as a foundation of the GKM theory for orbifold stratified spaces.
+Then, we introduce the definition of an orbifold $G$-stratification and verify how the generalized GKM theory of \cite{HHH} can be extended to the category of orbifold $G$-stratifications.

-Section \ref{sec:toric_variety} is devoted to give a combinatorial characterization of toric varieties for which our main results hold.
+Section \ref{sec:toric_variety} is devoted to a combinatorial characterization of toric varieties for which our main results hold.
 Such a class of toric varieties may have arbitrary toric singularities beyond orbifold singularities.
-Here, we bring the idea of \emph{retraction sequence} \cite{BSS} of a convex polytope, which is a sequence of fixed points of $X$ having orbifold singularities in certain invariant subspaces of $X$.
-Then, the application of generalized GKM theory of \cite{HHH} naturally follows from the discussion of Section \ref{sec:GenEqCohom}.
+Here, we bring the idea of \emph{retraction sequence} \cite{BSS} of a simple polytope and extend this to the category of general convex polytopes.
+This allows us to give an orbifold torus-equivariant stratification on the corresponding toric variety, see Theorem \ref{thm:q-cw_srtucture}.
+For these toric varieties, we give the GKM theoretic description of generalized cohomology theories in Proposition \ref{prop_GKM-description}.

-In Section \ref{sec:PPandAPPLICATIONS}, we summarize the concept of piecewise algebras associated to a fan, which is studied in \cite[Section 4]{HHRW}.
-Then, we establish Theorem \ref{thm_main_E*_T=PP} describing $E_{T^n}^\ast(X)\otimes \QQ$ where $X$ is a singular toric variety discussed in Section \ref{sec:toric_variety}.
+In Section \ref{sec:PPandAPPLICATIONS}, we summarize the concept of a piecewise algebra associated to a fan, which is studied in \cite[Section 4]{HHRW}.
+Then, we establish Theorem \ref{thm_main_E*_T=PP} describing $E_{T^n}^\ast(X)\otimes \QQ$ where $X$ is a singular toric variety discussed in Section \ref{sec:toric_variety} and $T^n$ is the compact torus acting on $X$.